JoeKnittel/joeknittel.github.io/_posts/2021-01-18-Experiments-With-Excel.md

 ![](/images/excel logo.png)

 Microsoft Excel is ubiquitous.
-The program is <a href = "https://www.google.com/search?sxsrf=ALeKk00ODJ7TqYafhlPlw5BPYjlpyOTlrQ%3A1611010725599&source=hp&ei=pRIGYLKPIoHr_Qa35Y3QCw&q=how+many+people+use+excel&oq=how+many+people+use+excel&gs_lcp=CgZwc3ktYWIQAzoOCC4QsQMQxwEQowIQkwI6CAgAELEDEIMBOgUIABCxAzoLCC4QsQMQxwEQowI6AgguOgIIADoLCAAQsQMQgwEQyQM6CAguELEDEIMBOgUILhCxAzoFCAAQyQNQKFjDHmDcH2gAcAB4AIABfIgBzw-SAQQyMS40mAEAoAEBqgEHZ3dzLXdpeg&sclient=psy-ab&ved=0ahUKEwjy9ZrQyqbuAhWBdd8KHbdyA7oQ4dUDCAk&uact=5">used by 750 million people worldwide</a> in just about any field imaginable to do everything from creating a quick chart to complex data analysis.
-You can even <a href ="https://www.instructables.com/Tetris-on-Excel/">play tetris</a> with Excel!
+The program is <a class = "post" href = "https://www.google.com/search?sxsrf=ALeKk00ODJ7TqYafhlPlw5BPYjlpyOTlrQ%3A1611010725599&source=hp&ei=pRIGYLKPIoHr_Qa35Y3QCw&q=how+many+people+use+excel&oq=how+many+people+use+excel&gs_lcp=CgZwc3ktYWIQAzoOCC4QsQMQxwEQowIQkwI6CAgAELEDEIMBOgUIABCxAzoLCC4QsQMQxwEQowI6AgguOgIIADoLCAAQsQMQgwEQyQM6CAguELEDEIMBOgUILhCxAzoFCAAQyQNQKFjDHmDcH2gAcAB4AIABfIgBzw-SAQQyMS40mAEAoAEBqgEHZ3dzLXdpeg&sclient=psy-ab&ved=0ahUKEwjy9ZrQyqbuAhWBdd8KHbdyA7oQ4dUDCAk&uact=5">used by 750 million people worldwide</a> in just about any field imaginable to do everything from creating a quick chart to complex data analysis.
+You can even <a class = "post" href ="https://www.instructables.com/Tetris-on-Excel/">play tetris</a> with Excel!
 It's a wonderful program, and I've been enjoying experimenting with its different uses since the early '90s.

 In this first of what will likely be a truly compelling series of posts (\*sarcasm\*) on Excel, I will talk about functions.